Which 12 English constructions are unacademic?

 – Provide examples of each language structure to help guide the reader toward academic success

-As was explained in some detail in Lesson 1, any native or non-native student, tutor or researcher that uses English as their primary language in academia will be required to learn the grammar, style, register and vocabulary that’s most appropriate when speaking or writing academically.
-To assist learners in doing this, Lesson 2 provided seven common structures that should be used in English for academic purposes (EAP), such as cohesive devices, hedging language and reporting verbs.
-This third and final lesson next aims to outline and exemplify the twelve most common language structures that should be avoided when attempting to mimic the correct academic style.
+As was explained in some detail in Chapter 1, any native or non-native student, tutor or researcher that uses English as their primary language in academia will be required to learn the grammar, style, register and vocabulary that’s most appropriate when speaking or writing academically.
+To assist learners in doing this, Chapter 2 provided seven common structures that should be used in English for academic purposes (EAP), such as cohesive devices, hedging language and reporting verbs.
+This third and final chapter next aims to outline and exemplify the twelve most common language structures that should be avoided when attempting to mimic the correct academic style.

 While some abbreviations are certainly permitted in academic language such as acronyms (‘NATO’) and initialisms (‘CCTV’), contractions are one abbreviated form that should be avoided due to their perceived informality.
 Generally speaking, a contraction is a type of abbreviation in which two or more words have been combined into one shorter word, such as ‘can’ and ‘not’ becoming ‘can’t’: